How to Get from Nice to Monaco: Every Option Explained

 Nice to Monaco Train Duration and Schedule

 Trains depart from Nice-Ville station approximately every 30 minutes throughout the day, with service running from early morning until late evening.
-The average journey time is 23 minutes, with the fastest services completing the trip in just 22 minutes.
-The route follows the coastline east, stopping at four scenic stations along the way: Villefranche-sur-Mer, Beaulieu-sur-Mer, Èze-sur-Mer, and Cap-d'Ail.
+The typical journey time is about 20 to 25 minutes, with the fastest direct services completing the trip in roughly 22 minutes.
+The route follows the coastline east, stopping at scenic stations along the way, including Villefranche-sur-Mer, Beaulieu-sur-Mer, Èze-sur-Mer, and Cap-d'Ail.
 Each stop adds only minutes to the journey, so the total travel time from Nice to Monaco stays well under half an hour.
 For a day trip, this frequency means you're never waiting long to head back.

 How Much Does the Nice to Monaco Train Cost?